remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

 # Promises, Event Loop and Microtasks

+## TL;DR

+This article explains how promises, the event loop, and microtasks interact in JavaScript.
+It includes examples using both native promises and a custom `CustomPromise` class that logs internal events for better understanding.
+Key points:

+- Promises enqueue microtasks for `.then()` and `.catch()` callbacks, processed before tasks in the event loop.
+- `.then()` and `.catch()` create new promises, chaining operations.
+- Provided examples demonstrate promise fulfillment, rejection, and microtask execution order.

+## Introductory Video

-The following YouTube video provide a good introduction to the event loop and microtasks:
+The following YouTube video provides a good introduction to the event loop and microtasks and is an excellent starting point for this section:

-- [JavaScript Visualized - Event Loop, Web APIs, (Micro)task Queue](https://www.youtube.com/watch?v=eiC58R16hb8) [12:34 min] by Lydia Hallie
+- [JavaScript Visualized - Event Loop, Web APIs, (Micro)task Queue](https://www.youtube.com/watch?v=eiC58R16hb8) [12:34 min], by Lydia Hallie.

 ## Overview

-This section explores how promises, the event loop, and microtasks work together in JavaScript.
+Here, we explore how promises, the event loop, and microtasks work together in JavaScript.
 It builds on the previous sections about promises and the event loop, providing a deeper understanding of how asynchronous operations are handled in JavaScript.

 Folder: `5-promises-microtasks`